veradanicode/Dynamic-Profile-Endpoint/README.md

 ✅ Repo includes this README

-✅ LinkedIn/Dev.to post with project details and snapshots
+✅ LinkedIn post with project details and snapshots